-As writers we are used to being told ‘trust the reader’.
-As a reader, this novel is a definite case for remembering to ‘trust the author’.
+For readers, this novel is a definite case for remembering to ‘trust the author.’
 The Heat of the Day by Elizabeth Bowen, published in 1949, is now recognised as a classic novel about the Second World War.
-It tells the story of Stella Rodney and her relationship with two men, her lover Robert and Harrison, the man who suspects Robert of selling secrets to the enemy and sees this as a way of winning Stella’s love.
+Stella Rodney has relationships with two men, her lover Robert and Harrison, the man who suspects Robert of selling secrets to the enemy and sees this as a way of winning Stella’s love.
 This is not a spy novel, rather its threads and tentacles of story are woven as intricately as the lives of the three principal characters overlap with the bigger-scale events of war.

 War is at the centre of it all, brooding over every minute, every decision, every pause.
 London, emptied of evacuees and people fleeing for safety, becomes a smaller place where strangers wish each other good luck in anticipation of that night’s bombing, where you awake in the morning and realize you are still alive.
 ‘Out of mists of morning charred by the smoke from ruins each day rose to a height of unmisty glitter; between the last sunset and first note of the siren the darkening glassy tenseness of evening was drawn fine.
 From the moment of waking you tasted the sweet autumn not less because of an acridity on the tongue and nostrils; and as the singed dust settled and smoke diluted you felt more and more called upon to observe the daytime as a pure and curious holiday from fear.’
 On the whole though, the war is absent from the page.
 This is a story about people in extra-ordinary times.